pietromenna/jekyll-cayman-theme/_posts/logging-left-hand-right-hand.markdown

 Similarly, a logic error, even if minor, is magnified with multiplied by millions.

 So, `debug(<some message>)` is liberally strewn throughout my code.
-With a command line or configuration change I can run a process with an log level of debug and get much better insight into what is going on.
-And this is great because when I'm not in debug mode I spend ~~no~~ negligible time on these debug statements.
+This is great because when I'm not in debug mode I spend ~~no~~ negligible time on these debug statements.
 This satisfies both my requirements:

 1. makes it easier to find errors
 2. keeps my code performant

 Right?

 Wrong!
-At least on the "keeps my code performant" part.
-If you aren't careful debug log statements, even when not in a debug mode, can eat large chunks of time.
+Debug log statements, even when not in a debug mode (ie. no handlers concerned with debug level), can eat large chunks of time.
 Here is why:

-A common case:
+Take this common case:

 ```python
 logger.debug("Processed %s, resulting in %s" % (some_str, str(list_of_objects))